-The approach followed by CCRA
+The approach followed by CCRA: 2019 - 2022

-- 2.4 From the outset, CCRA has been fully committed to appropriate community involvement around the redevelopment of the Colebrook Court site and sought specialist input from us to ensure that from an early stage that they complied with local and national planning policy and good practice. - Over the years of working with its clients, Polity has developed community involvement programmes which seek to involve residents, businesses, civic groups and other community stakeholders using a variety of methods and channels.
-These include briefing meetings with community-based groups, design workshops, briefing meetings with elected representatives, public exhibitions, use of social media, interventions in the press & broadcast media and the use of websites and other digital platforms. - 2.5 At the very initial stage of the community involvement programme relating to this development in the summer of 2019, Polity worked with the design team and proposed an approach which commenced with physical engagement with local community stakeholders via the holding of a public exhibition.
+- 2.4 From the outset when it first put forward potential redevelopment proposals at the site in 2019, CCRA has been fully committed to appropriate community involvement around the redevelopment of the Colebrook Court site and sought specialist input from us to ensure that from an early stage that they complied with local and national planning policy and good practice. - Over the years of working with its clients, Polity has developed community involvement programmes which seek to involve residents, businesses, civic groups and other community stakeholders using a variety of methods and channels.
+These include briefing meetings with community-based groups, design workshops, briefing meetings with elected representatives, public exhibitions, use of social media, interventions in the press & broadcast media and the use of websites and other digital platforms. - 2.6 At the very initial stage of the community involvement programme relating to this development in the summer of 2019, Polity worked with the Colebrook Court design team and proposed an approach which commenced with physical engagement with local community stakeholders via the holding of a public exhibition.
 Contacts were also made (although not ultimately pursued at this stage please see Section 3 below) with identified civic groups to arrange separate briefings/workshops.